 Even the corrupt WHO states that iodine deficiency may reduce IQ by 15 IQ points!
 (2013) https://www.who.int/features/qa/17/en/

-If you get an “iodine induced headache” while first trying iodine, take a teaspoon of sea salt in a large glass of water, followed by another glass of water.
+If you get an “iodine induced headache” while first trying iodine, take a teaspoon of potassium chloride or salt in a large glass of water, followed by another glass of water.
 This is explained more below under the heading “sea salt” and “bromine toxicity”.
 The salt water should eliminate the headache in about 15 minutes.
 We no longer recommend sodium salt because it’s dehydrating.
 Potassium salt is a hydrating and far superior salt.
 But if you don’t yet have potassium, sodium can work in an emergency.

 You can also back off the iodine a bit, or scale up slowly, as follows: The first day, I took 1 drop.
 The second day I took 2 drops.
 The third day, 4 drops, the fourth day, 8 drops, then 16, then 20.
 Or, back off, and increase again, as you feel.
 20 Drops of Lugol’s 2% is 50 mg/iodine.